-A circular walk on Marsden Moor where you can find out about its rich history, from the Neolithic man through to the Industrial Revolution.
+Discover a challenging circular walk on Marsden Moor where you can find out about its rich history, from the Neolithic man through to the Industrial Revolution.

-Start: Marsden Moor Estate Office, by train station, grid ref: SE046118
+Marsden Moor Estate Office, by train station, grid ref: SE046118

 From the estate office, head down Station Road through Marsden and cross the A62.
 Walk through the park, past the band stand to come out on Carrs Road.
 Cross the road and take the path at the end of the row of cottages.
-Follow the path past a newly renovated house behind the other houses, keeping the wall on the left and then, after a short distance, turn right.
+Follow the path past a newly-renovated house behind the other houses, keeping the wall on the left and then, after a short distance, turn right.
 Head uphill and over a stile until you arrive at a house and stables.
 Turn left, then go over another stile and follow the path behind the house.
 Keep right until you reach a choice of three gates.
 Take the left-hand gate to head up the slope, where you cross a stile which takes you onto a track.
 Turn left and head past Upper Acre Farm to meet the Deer Hill Conduit.
 Turn right and follow the conduit until you reach waymark number 9.
 Here you can take in the view of Marsden and its mills and appreciate how important the mills were to the local economy.

 The moorland around you has been used for thousands of years, from hunter-gatherers ambushing prey to packhorse roads taking goods to market.
 You will walk past reservoirs and conduits supplying water to the people of Yorkshire, feeding the Huddersfield Narrow Canal.

 Continue along the conduit to reach waymark number 10 and take in the fine views over the Butterley and Blakeley reservoirs.
 Keep walking along the conduit, crossing over a stile.
 Just before you get to the next stile, head down the field boundary to the corner stile and take the path behind Wessenden Lodge.